Purpose and Application

 This pathway may be varied for certain cases assessed as: (1) urgent; (2) requiring application of the VRB’s Vulnerable Veteran Protocol; and/or (3) appropriate for referral to the VRB’s Online Dispute Resolution.

-First dispute resolution event
+First facilitated dispute resolution event

 An outreach is where the applicant (and/or their representative) can talk to a VRB Conference Registrar or Member about their application.
 It is a private, confidential session and the VRB Conference Registrar or Member will not disclose anything an applicant or representative has said during an outreach without their consent.